kkamegawa/SprintConfigurator/README.md

-# SprintGenerator
+# SprintCongigurator
-Sprint Generator for VSTS/TFS.
+Sprint Configurator for VSTS/TFS.
 This tool's goal is automatically configure Sprint Calendar.

 ## Notice
 Currently Project admin's API is not public.
 This tool only sync from Project Iteration to Team Iteration now.